PaulKinlan/paul.kinlan.me/content/en/web-follow.md

 **Step 3.** Mastodon instances should have an endpoint called `/resolve-app`

 This endpoint returns a 302 redirect to the url `web+follow: [id]`.
-If the user doesn't have an app to handle the scheme, the request to redirect will be cancelled, leaving the user on the current page.
+If the user doesn't have an app to handle the scheme, the request to redirect will be cancelled by the browser, leaving the user on the current page with the existing experience.

 ### Benefits of this solution?